matthewhirschey/holiday-circuit-playground/projects/day-04-snowman-glow/README.md

 - Keep track of small parts

 ## Parent Notes
-- Help with Circuit Playground Express setup
+- Help with Circuit Playground Express setup, preload the file needed to control the buttons for the 9 year old (watch the above video).
 - Guide circuit testing
 - Assist with USB connection
 - Monitor tool usage